 FINDER Research Group

-Annette is a Postdoctoral Research Technician for the FINDER project at the Max Planck Institute for the Science of Human History.
+Annette is a Postdoctoral Researcher for the FINDER project at the University of Vienna and an affiliate at the Max Planck Institute for the Science of Human History.
 FINDER, which stands for Fossil Fingerprinting and Identification of New Denisovan Remains from Pleistocene Asia, aims to identify hominin remains among fragmented bones from key archaeological sites.
 Her focus is on ZooMS sampling and analysis of collections from Eurasia and the Indo-Pacific.